Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: Setup

-where $\rho_0 = \frac{1}{Z}\,e^{-2\pi H}$ is the thermal density matrix seen by a Rindler observer evolving with respect to the Rindler boost generator $H$.
-This correlator can be computed using the standard Schwinger-Keldysh path integral with a single timefold.\footnote{We label the correlator as ``TOC'' to emphasize that it is a close cousin of the OTOC.
-It is, of course, not actually time-ordered in the sense of the Feynman path integral, but rather should be classified as a Schwinger-Keldysh, or ``1-OTO'' observable \cite{Haehl:2017qfl}.} Its value in a large-$N$ chaotic CFT is ${\cal F}_\text{TOC} \approx 1$ to a good approximation for all times.
-Perhaps surprisingly, this does not prevent us from discovering scrambling dynamics and the scrambling time by asking a sufficiently detailed question about the internal decomposition of the correlator.
+where operators in the left Rindler wedge are inserted in an analytically continued fashion halfway around the thermal circle.
+Indeed, $\rho_0 = \frac{1}{Z}\,e^{-2\pi H}$ is the thermal density matrix seen by a Rindler observer evolving with respect to the Rindler boost generator $H$.
+Real-time dependence of operators $V$ and $W$ is implicit in \eqref{eq:FTOCdef}, while imaginary time dependence is accounted for by $\rho_0^{1/2}$ factors.
+This correlator is time ordered, hence the label `TOC'.
+Its value in a large-$N$ chaotic CFT is ${\cal F}_\text{TOC} \approx 1$ to a good approximation for all times due to large-$N$ factorization.
+We will not be interested in the value of ${\cal F}_\text{TOC}$, but in the details of the internal decomposition of the correlator.
+Perhaps surprisingly, this will unveil scrambling dynamics.